 - Not being able to solve a puzzle might leave the child with the feeling of being insufficient and not-good-enough

 - The inability to solve might lower child’s self confidence

-Puzzles are indeed important in childhood development.
-They have been used since generations – your parents used them, you used them and now your children are using them.
+The puzzles are indeed important in childhood development.
+They have been used for generations – your parents used them, you used them and now your children are using them.
 They are a great learning tool for your child so go ahead and provide them with the opportunity to learn to start from simple shapes to silhouettes, to jigsaw puzzles.
 Puzzles are a fun learning tool for young minds and prepare the little ones very early in life to face the challenges in life.